Parents don’t need more, they need meaningful

 Middle School Small Groups

-Students in grades 6-8 will attend the Parish Mission in September and meet in small groups 10 times through the year.
+Students in grades 6-8 will meet in small groups 10 times throughout the year.
 The middle school small groups are a time to encounter faith and discuss it with peers, often those from the same school.
 Faith at this age comes more alive when experienced with others of the same age.
 These will meet on the below Sunday or Monday nights from 6:45-8.

 Small Groups: October 1 or 2, October 15 or 16, November 5 or 6, November 19 or 20, December 3 or 4, January 21 or 22, February 4 or 5, February 18 or 19, March 3 or 4, April 7 or 8